Seagate/cortx-prvsnr/README.md

 Please also read and contribute to our [Wiki](https://github.com/Seagate/cortx-prvsnr/wiki) and [docs folder](/docs) where we maintain a lot more documentation about this repository.

-## Get CORTX-Provisioner Ready!

-Jump to the [CORTX-Provisioner Quickstart Guide](Cortx-ProvisionerQuickstartGuide.md) to set up CORTX-Provisioner.

 ## Contribute to CORTX-Provisioner